Student Center Garden

 Frequently Asked Questions

 Go to the Program Mapper Link to find your course of study.
 It will tell you exactly which classes to take each and every semester to complete your program in the shortest time possible.
-All degrees may be completed within 24 months.
+All degrees may be completed within 24 months, or extended to meet your work and personal needs.

 Students who have taken all of the prerequisites for these courses will automatically be able to enroll in these courses through SIS during their designated enrollment period.
 If prerequisites have been taken at another college, a course equivalency document will need to be filled out with a counselor in advance, to make sure the SIS system allows enrollment.
 CH DEV 22 must be completed prior to enrolling in CH DEV 23.